liquidctl/liquidctl/README.md

 Products that cannot use the generic Microsoft HID Driver require another driver that is compatible with libusb.
 In most cases Microsoft WinUSB is recommended, which can be easily set up for a device with [Zadig](https://zadig.akeo.ie/).¹

 Alternatively, it is possible to install liquidctl from PyPI or directly from the source code repository.
-Pre-build liquidctl executables for Windows already include libusb, but when installing from PyPI or the sources this will need to be manually set up.
+Pre-build liquidctl executables for Windows already include Python and libusb, but when installing from PyPI or the sources both of these will need to be manually set up.

 The libusb DLLs can be found in [libusb/releases](https://github.com/libusb/libusb/releases) (part of the `libusb-<version>.7z` files) and the appropriate (e.g. MS64) `.dll` and `.lib` files should be extracted to the system or python installation directory (e.g. `C:\Windows\System32` or `C:\Python36`).
 Note that there is a [known issue in PyUSB](https://github.com/pyusb/pyusb/pull/227) that causes errors when the devices are released; the solution is to either manually patch PyUSB or stick to libusb 1.0.21.